Please use the menu below to navigate to any article section:

 Location is critical to the long-term performance of your investment.

 I look for suburbs that have always outperformed the averages or ones going through gentrification.

-Then I drill down even further and chose the best spots in those suburbs.
+Once I find these locations, I then drill down even further and chose the best spots in those suburbs.

 6. When should I buy?